 Executive Director Linda Schier is one of the founding members of AWWA.
 A former President of the Great East Lake Improvement Association, Linda became the President of AWWA in 2005.
 As the project load grew Linda accepted the position as part-time Executive Director.
 Linda holds a B.A. in Political Science and an M.A. in Environmental Education from UNH and is a volunteer with the UNH Marine Docent Program.

-Amy Arsenault joined AWWA in the spring of 2016.
+Web and Social Media Manager Amy Arsenault joined AWWA as the Program Manager in 2016.
+When Amy moved on to UNH Cooperative Extension in late 2018 she agreed to continue sharing her skills as the part-time Web and Social Media Manager for AWWA.
 Amy graduated with a B.S. in Environmental Conservation & Sustainability from the University of New Hampshire.
 Amy was trained on the installation of erosion control measures during the 2016 YCC season.
 Having worked with the University of New Hampshire’s Lakes Lay Monitoring Program, Amy brings experience in water quality sample collection and analysis, and has experience working with volunteers.
 In addition to her experience with water quality monitoring, Amy brings experience in wetland ecology, resource management research, and STEM education.

 Ruth Gutman’s fond memories of swimming and boating as a child in our area lakes are what led to her interest in land and water conservation.
 In addition to her work at AWWA assisting with fundraising, she also serves as Three Rivers Land Trust’s sole staff member, and works at the Milton Free Public Library.
 She lives on a farm in Lebanon, Maine.